There’s no denying it: All countries are different. But believe it or not, Japan is somehow more different than most.

 The idea of travelling to a foreign country is often an intimidating prospect for many.

 The idea of making the trip with a baby or toddler in tow is even more worrying to many, but that doesn’t mean parents cannot have an exciting holiday to a foreign land far away from home.
 You can travel to Japan with your baby, you just have to be well-prepared!

 Save for the jet lag, travelling to Japan with a baby is easier than in many other countries.

 That’s because Japan is actually an extremely baby/kid-friendly country and everybody seems to be in love with babies.
 To highlight this, there are seats for babies to sit on in many public places, as well as kid areas for children to let loose, run around and have some fun!

 Believe it or not, changing tables are everywhere including in the men’s bathroom!
 Some places even offer free diapers and microwaves.

 This is a place where you’ll walk in big cities such as Tokyo and Kyoto and see babies everywhere.

-But do learn from our mistakes and travel slow and travel light.
+But do learn from our mistakes and travel slow and travel light for your Japan travels.

-So if you’ve been planning to travel to Japan and have some worries regarding your baby, be rest assured that Japan has got you and the baby properly covered.
+So if you’ve been planning to travel to Japan and have some worries regarding your baby, rest assured that Japan has got you and the baby properly covered.
+Travelling to Japan with a small toddler is possible!
 All you have to do is keep up with the above fantastic tips and you and your baby will be good to go.

 Over to You: